ETC Expands Toll Interoperability Connecting Central United States Interoperability (CUSIOP) Hub and the South-East Interoperability (SEIOP) Hub

-/EIN News/ -- Richardson, TX, April 04, 2023 (GLOBE NEWSWIRE) -- Electronic Transaction Consultants, LLC (ETC), a Quarterhill Inc. company (TSX: QTRH) (OTCQX: QTRHF) and a leading provider of tolling and ITS solutions, is proud to announce a significant achievement in the participation of a major milestone in the tolling industry.
+RICHARDSON, Texas, April 4, 2023 /CNW/ - Electronic Transaction Consultants, LLC (ETC), a Quarterhill Inc. company QTRH QTRHF and a leading provider of tolling and ITS solutions, is proud to announce a significant achievement in the participation of a major milestone in the tolling industry.
 For several years, agencies across the country have worked to provide an interoperable network to facilitate the convenience of using one toll account to pay for travel across multiple states and toll roads.

 ETC played a major role through its contract to develop the Central United States Interoperability (CUSIOP) hub which facilitates the exchange of transactions between interoperable toll agencies.
 In early March, four agencies of the CUSIOP hub including North Texas Tollway Authority (NTTA), Central Texas Regional Mobility Authority (Mobility Authority), Kansas Turnpike Authority (KTA), and Oklahoma Turnpike Authority (OTA), became interoperable with the Southeastern Interoperability (SEIOP) hub.
 The SEIOP hub is comprised of four major Florida toll agencies including, Florida Turnpike Enterprise (FTE), Lee County (LCF), Miami-Dade Expressway Authority (MDX), and Tampa Hillsborough Expressway Authority (THEA).